AquaticInformatics/examples/TimeSeries/PublicApis/Python/Readme.md

 Now the `timeseries` object represents an authenticated AQTS session.

-Note: API access from python requires a credentialed account.
+Note: AQTS API access from python requires a credentialed account.
 You cannot use an ActiveDirectory or OpenIDConnect account for API access.

 Step 3 - Make requests from the public API endpoints